simonmichael/hledger/doc/manual.md

 #### Tags

-You can include *tags* (labels), optionally with values, in transaction and posting comments, and then [query by tag](#queries).
+You can include *tags* (labels), optionally with values, in transaction and posting comments, and then [[manual#query-arguments|query by tag]].
 This is like Ledger's [metadata](http://ledger-cli.org/3.0/doc/ledger3.html#Metadata) feature, except hledger's tag values are simple strings.

 A tag is any unspaced word immediately followed by a full colon, eg: `sometag:` .
-A tag's *value* is the text following the colon, if any, until the next newline or comma, with leading and trailing whitespace removed.
+A tag's *value* is the characters following the colon, if any, until the next comma or newline, with any leading and trailing whitespace removed.
 Comma may be used to write multiple tags on one line.

 For example, here is a transaction with three tags, the posting has one, and all tags have values except TAG1: